ollama

 ollama: setOptions (llm, name, value)

-setOptions (llm, name, value)
+setOptions (llm, name, value) sets custom

 options to be parsed to the ollama server in order to tailor the